milochambers96/harry-potter-quiz-game/README.md

 ## Overview

+This was the second project of the software engineering bootcamp at General Assembly, London.
+The assignment was to build a multi-page React application that consumes public APIs, completed within a 48-hour hackathon in a pair-programming format.

-This project was created as part of a 48-hour hackathon undertaken in a driver-navigator format.
-The goal was to build a Harry Potter Quiz Game using React, with a focus on interactive gameplay and user experience.
+We chose to create a Harry Potter Quiz Game with a focus on interactive gameplay and user experience.
 The project employs React for the frontend and uses Bulma for styling, alongside React Router for navigation.
 The game features two modes: Classic Mode and Hard Mode.
 Classic Mode presents questions with multiple-choice answers where players identify the actor based on a list of names, while Hard Mode challenges players to select the correct actor based on images.
 The game includes a score system, highscore tracking, and a leaderboard.

 You can access the live game [here](https://harry-potter-quiz-game.netlify.app/)